-Third-party providers, like Endurance can match the original protection that Jeep placed on you vehicle, and can also offer an array of additional benefits.
+Third-party providers, like Endurance, can match the original protection that Jeep placed on your vehicle, and can also offer an array of additional benefits.
 Many Jeep dealerships will try to sell you an extended warranty when you purchase your vehicle.
 Be aware that this warranty they are selling isn’t coming from Jeep, FCA, or MOPAR.
 They are selling you a contract from another company, a third-party provider that the dealership has a working relationship with.

 In addition to forcing you to use their dealership service center for any repair performed, they will mark up the price of the coverage plan to ensure that the dealership is profiting off the sale of the plan in addition to the contract provider.
 The cost of coverage also gets rolled into your car payments, which might be enticing to some drivers by not having to have an additional bill to pay every month.

 But when this additional amount is added to your car payment, it means you are actually paying interest for a higher amount than you may have additionally planned due to this added cost raising the amount of the principal amount of your loan.

 If you go with a direct provider, you may be billed separately but you will also be billed less.
 A little effort saves you in the long run, which is something that all Jeep owners should prefer.